Is recovery from a chronic spinal cord injury possible?

 Orthotics like braces, casts, and splints will help promote musculoskeletal alignment and mildly combat involuntary movements.

-Many SCI patients learn to take advantage of their high muscle tone to prop themselves up when performing transfers.
+Interestingly, many individuals with SCI learn to take advantage of changes in muscle tone by using it to assist with transfers.
 Orthotics can help provide extra support to ensure that limbs are stable and won’t collapse with increased pressure.

 Living with Chronic SCI